 TCP Dump allows you to examine the header or content of each packet flowing over an interface or data link.
 To begin monitoring, select the desired interface from the "Monitor interface" popup and press "Start".

-In the context of IPNetSentryX, TCP Dump can be used to examine undesireable network traffic and identify characteristic properties and values for filtering.
+In the context of IPNetRouterX, TCP Dump can be used to verify packets are being received and forwarded correctly, or to examine undesireable network traffic and identify characteristic properties and values for filtering.

 Naturally you can run tcpdump directly from a terminal window if desired.
-The reason to incorporate TCP Dump in IPNetSentryX is simple user convenience.
-You don't need to launch another application, be logged in as root, lookup the desired interface name, and IPNetSentryX remembers your options between launches.
+The reason to incorporate TCP Dump in IPNetRouterX is simple user convenience.
+You don't need to launch another application, be logged in as root, lookup the desired interface name, and IPNetRouterX remembers your options between launches.

 A popup menu keeps a list of recent Options or history.
 The contents of the options field are added to the list when tcpdump is invoked.
 If the recent options menu becomes full (10 entries), the least recently used item will be removed.
 To add or remove an item, or clear the entire list, use the corresponding selections from the History menu.